brightprogrammer/CrossFile/Notes/StructureAssembly.md

     /*TODO: as an extra feature, we can add a way to provide documentation */ };

+/* if READ_SIZE is used, reading this variable struct will require a read of size expr */ fixed SomeVariableStruct {
+    array of Uint32 as fixed_data of size 128;
+    vector of Uint64 as variable_datra of size READ_SIZE - fixed_data.size;
+}

 enum of Uint16 as XfOtfLanguageId {
     ENGLISH = 0;
 };